tkubica12/azurestack-lab/AdvancedNetworking.md

 * db - access from web subnet on port 1433 (SQL), access from jump on port 3389+22 (management), no outbound restrictions
 * fg-int - TBD
 * fg-ext - TBD
-* f5 - access from Internet on port 80 and 443 (published applications), access from jump subnet on port 8443 and 22 (management), no outbound restrictions
+* proxy - access from Internet on port 80 and 443 (published applications), access from jump subnet on port 8443 and 22 (management), no outbound restrictions

+Note NSG can also be applied on individual VMs.

 ```powershell
 # Jump firewalling